seanpmaxwell/useSetState/README.md

 Custom react hook which allows you to use a single object as the state instead of having to use multiple `useState` hooks.

-- This was written in Typescript and full typesafe :)
+- This was written in Typescript and is fully typesafe :)

 #### Installation